snastacia/Weather-Dashboard-Challenge-6/README.md

 ## Features

--Search engine that fetches the results of weather conditions in different cities.
+Search engine that fetches the results of weather conditions in different cities.

--Functionality to display weather forecast for the next 5 days.
+Functionality to display weather forecast for the next 5 days.

+Ability to click on previously searched city to display weather conditions for that city again.